Mark Statman: Life

 About Statman's poetry, David Shapiro writes, “It is hard to compare it to anything else,” William Corbett that his poetry is “America's grand plain style descended from William Carlos Williams and James Schuyler,” and Joseph Lease, “Statman gives language as commitment, commitment as imagination, imagination as soul-making.”
 Anselm Berrigan notes his “spare, concise, searching poems” in which “the present is inexhaustibly on the move.”
 Joseph Stroud writes “Statman's voice is a kind...that reminds me of the ancient Greek poets of the anthology or the concise voicings of Antonio Machado.”
 Charles Bernstein: “These are poems of transition as a form of mediation and meditation.
 Mark Statman's short lines mark the flux of sentiment as openness to what's next.”
 Paul Hoover: “...realism in the most beautiful sense.
 We are taken to the living moment as it passes.”
 Major Jackson: “...an eclectic imagination that redeems the conventional exploits of language and all the dead zones around us...consecrates Statman's forever voice.”
 Aliki Barnstone calls him “a consummate poet-translator.”
 In noting the influence of Williams, Pound, and Creeley, the critic Eileen Murphy wrote, of Exile Home, "The book has the almost-hypnotic effect of one big, sprawling poem--reminding me of Whitman's Leaves of Grass or Ginsberg's "Howl."

-Statman's most recent book, Hechizo (Lavender Ink, 2022) is his most acclaimed.
-Poet John Koethe called it “an endless source of delight.”
+Of Statman's Hechizo (Lavender Ink, 2022) poet John Koethe called it “an endless source of delight.”
 Joanna Fuhrman wrote: “His words cast a spell on the reader…” and Michael Anania: “This is a powerful collection, personal, in the most richly evolved sense.”
+Of Volverse/Volver (Lavender Ink, 2025), Pablo Medina writes: “This is the mature work of a man coming to terms with love, pain, sorrow, mortality, and, yes, God.”

 With the publication of Poet in New York in 2008 and the appearance of Tourist at a Miracle in 2010, Statman, who had primarily read his poetry and talked about his work as a teacher of creative writing in the New York City and tri-state area and at academic and professional meetings, began appearing at national and international venues.
 He has continued to read with the subsequent publications of poetry books and poetry in translation.
 Among the more prominent sites are the Times Cheltenham Festival (UK), the Miami Book Fair International, US Poets in Mexico, and the Mundial Poético de Montevideo (UY).

 Statman is married to painter and writer Katherine Koch, the daughter of poet Kenneth Koch.
 His son is New York anti-folk musician Cannonball Statman.

 In September 2016, Statman retired from teaching to devote himself full-time to writing.
-He lives in San Pedro Ixtlahuaca and Oaxaca de Juárez, Oaxaca, Mexico.
+He became a Mexican citizen in 2024 and lives in San Pedro Ixtlahuaca and Oaxaca de Juárez, Oaxaca, Mexico.